 Further, it is a misconception that food simply disappears when we place it in landfills.
 The truth is that discarded food produces methane3.

 So, the more food we waste, the more methane we produce.
 This means more harmful greenhouse gases.
 Therefore, we should aim to recycle food waste.
 And even better only purchase what we need.

-A lot of energy is consumed harvesting, manufacturing and processed food that doesn’t get eaten.
-Whether this is placing it in landfill or turning it into fuel or products.
+A lot of energy is consumed harvesting, manufacturing, and processed food that doesn’t get eaten.
+Whether this is placing it in a landfill or turning it into fuel or products.
 However, when we recycle food correctly, it can help us to reduce waste correctly.
 What’s more, if we also reduce the amount of food we purchase, this too will have a positive impact.

 If we recycle food that would have usually gone to waste, such as food that is misshaped or damaged, then we can reduce demand.
 This means that fewer resources are required.

 Food waste does not have to go to landfills.
 In fact, we can recycle food waste so it becomes energy or fertilizer.